 - applying iron-on interfacing to fabric during garment construction

 - as a simple printing press and setter for heat-set inks

-Christchurch City Libraries have two heat presses:
+Christchurch City Libraries have four heat presses:

-- one is located in the makerspace on Level 4, Auahatanga, Tūranga
+- Level 4, Auahatanga, Tūranga

 Auahatanga - South Library